Hiking Guide of Wadi Al Far Trail

 And there's no catch here.
 You will pretty much walk down without getting lost or struggling.
 But there are sections where the trail is narrow and a little close to the wall.
 Apart from that, you don't have anything to worry about.

-If you’re up for a challenge though, from the saddle, the trail is down below you.
+If you're up for a challenge though, from the saddle, the trail is down below you.
 It is not established and you have to figure out on your own which trail suits you best.
-That’s the challenge on this trail.
-Not only that, there are big boulders ahead (or shall I say below?) where you probably have to use some parts of your body to climb down.
+That's the challenge on this trail.
+Not only that, there are big boulders ahead (or shall I say below?) where you probably have to use all fours to climb down.

 The catch on this trail is that it is of a shorter distance.
-The trail is downwards and not an actual straight line.
-Apart from that, there are lots to see like the stairs and the wadi pools (if it rained recently).
+The trail is downward and not an actual straight line.
+Apart from that, there are lots to see like the stairs and the wadi pools (sometimes it's dry).
 Check the photos below and I will try to convince you to take this challenge.

 However, if you think you're not good at finding the trail/path and safety is your utmost priority, I suggest you to the first option.
 If you are up for a challenge and take the second one, I swear you will not regret it.